 If your business is predictable and uses legacy hardware or applications, NaaS might not be the right solution for you.
 If your business needs to meet specific compliance or regulatory requirements, it also may not be right for you.

 Ultimately, only you can decide what is best for your business.
 After reading this article, you are better prepared to make this decision because you know what NaaS is and the pros and cons it offers.

 You know that NaaS offers financial, operational, and scalability advantages.
-You also know that it often requires a multi-year commitment, can raise security concerns, and may not be compatible with legacy hardware and applications.
+You also know that it often requires a multi-year commitment and may not be compatible with legacy hardware and applications.

 At this point, you have a basic understanding of NaaS.
 You may be ready to make a decision or you may still want to do more research to determine whether it is the right solution for your organization.
 Either way, you have the basic understanding to support your next step.

 At Kelser, we pride ourselves on publishing informative, easy-to-understand articles about complex technical topics.
 We hope you agree.

 As a managed IT support provider, we know the importance of being able to understand technical terms to make informed decisions.

 NaaS is just one of the things usually included in managed IT support.
 We know that managed IT isn’t right for every organization, but if you’re wondering whether it’s right for you, read this article: Is Managed IT Support A Good Solution For Small & Medium Businesses?

 Looking for other ways to keep your network safe?
 Check out this article about multi-factor authentication: Benefits of MFA: Security for a Network, Simplicity for End Users.

 Kelser includes managed network services as part of our comprehensive managed IT support offering.
 Want to find out more about Kelser’s managed IT support?
 Wondering what it costs?
 Find out in this article: How Much Does Kelser Charge For Managed IT Support?
 What’s Included?